stuntrally/stuntrally3/docs/Tasks.md

 Later could be more factors like blend to dirt/dust/mud/snow, but only those which can be on current track.

 Finally if we have the 1st cubemap and painting it working,
-maybe its possible to use it in vertex shader to have mesh deformations.
+maybe its possible to use it in vertex shader to have **mesh deformations**.
 Or do we need to edit the manual object's verices on cpu for that, would be more difficult.
+Should also affect vertex normals.

+2025-02
+Check HLMSEditor painting.

 ----